Sharkey Landfill: State intervention

 State intervention was small due to the EPA being a federal department.
 New Jersey did help reorganize the site in 1979 for the expansion of the Parsippany Sewage Treatment Plant, but nothing else was done except a court case which was argued on September 17 of 1991 and was decided against Ciba-Geigy with a $62 million fine.

 National intervention

 The EPA conducted many groundwater tests before putting Sharkey Landfill on the NPL on September 8, 1983.
 The Record of Decision(ROD) called for standard clean up procedure.

 Health and environmental hazards

 Due to the amount of time Sharkey Landfill was used as a landfill, tons of dangerous chemicals were discovered throughout the area.
-Large amounts of carcinogenic compounds such as benzene, chloroform, and nethylene chloride were found within the site, along with other dangerous and volatile chemicals such as toluene and dichloroethylene were also found.
+Large amounts of carcinogenic compounds such as benzene, chloroform, and methylene chloride were found within the site, along with other dangerous and volatile chemicals such as toluene and dichloroethylene were also found.
 While most of these chemicals did not pose any major hazards to the environment, many pose large threats to the health and safety of humans.